 Imports In 2019 the top importers of Fishing Ships were Norway ($374M), Greenland ($249M), Russia ($161M), Iceland ($142M), and United Kingdom ($98M).

-Tariffs: In 2018 the average tariff for Fishing Ships was 4.17%, been the 961 lowest tariff using the HS4 product classification.
+Tariffs In 2018 the average tariff for Fishing Ships was 4.17%, making it the 961st lowest tariff using the HS4 product classification.

 The countries with the highest import tariffs for Fishing Ships are Bermuda (35%), Sri Lanka (30%), Maldives (25%), Romania (17.2%), and Zimbabwe (16%).
 The countries with the lowest tariffs are Angola (0%), Ethiopia (0%), Kenya (0%), Mauritius (0%), and Rwanda (0%).

-Ranking: Fishing Ships ranks 674th in the Product Complexity Index (PCI).
+Ranking Fishing Ships ranks 602nd in the Product Complexity Index (PCI).